universal-packages/universal-authentication/README.md

 - **`enableLogInCount`** `Boolean`
   if true, every time an authenticatable login successfully the count will be up and saved.

+- **`maxAttemptsUntilLock`** `Number` `default: 5`
+  After how many failed log in attempts an authenticatable should be locked.

+- **`multiFactorActivityLimit`** `String` `default: 5 minutes`
+  After a successful login first step, for how much time should we consider the multi factor as active?, if the time has passed the user should do the first step again.

 - **`phone`** `AuthenticationCredentialOptions`
   Options related to phone authentication